Certora/Documentation/docs/prover/cli/options.md

 (-smt_initialSplitDepth)=
 ### `--prover_args '-smt_initialSplitDepth <number>'`

-With this option, the splitting can be configured to skip the checks at low splitting levels, thus generating sub-splits up to a given depth immediately.
+With this option, the splitting can be configured to skip the SMT solver-based checks at low splitting levels, thus generating sub-splits up to a given depth immediately.

 **What does it do?**